Beef-Up Kit - Improve Your Shed Security at Minimal Cost!

 The Pragmasis Beef-Up Kit is incredibly simple but solves a very common problem - shed doors being fitted with hinges that are only held in place with wood screws.
-Ditto a hasp & staple on the other side of the door, also fixed with just wood screws.
+Ditto a hasp & staple on the other side of the door, where it is also fixed with just wood screws.

 The Beef-Up Kit provides a selection of fixings to help you replace some of the wood screws with coach bolts.
 If you have a coach bolt securing each side of each hinge, and coach bolts/machine screws securing each side of the hasp & staple, with a nut on the inside of the shed in each case, the fittings can no longer be easily torn from the wood.
 The thief no longer has an easy way into your shed (assuming you have a good quality hasp & staple and a decent padlock fitted and locked!).